Yelsherif14/CodeAlpha_DataRedundancySystem/README.md

 * Prevent duplicate records
 * Store valid and unique data in SQLite
 * Automated testing using Pytest
-* Deployed on AWS EC2
+* Deployment on AWS EC2

 ## Testing

 The application was tested using Pytest.

-All implemented tests passed successfully:
+All tests passed successfully:

 ```text
 4 passed
 ```

-The tests cover:
+### Tests Covered

 * Adding a unique user
 * Rejecting duplicate email addresses